 Florida Scenic Highways Program Update – Claudia Calzaretta provided the following update:

-FSHP Website Update – Claudia explained why the State Scenic Byway Program website was down.
-The state will need to go out for bid to contract with a company to recreate the website.
+FSHP Website – Claudia explained why the State Scenic Byway Program website was down.
+The FDOT has contracted with an outside vendor to recreate the website.

 Future Garry Balogh Award Nomination Cycle – The nomination applications were closed on April 30th.
 The Nomination Committee will review the nominations and score the applications.
-A decision will be made on June 15, 2021.
+Selection will announced on June 15, 2021.

 Roadside Chats Program – Lisa Roberts, Florida Wildflower Foundation will be the speaker on May 12th at Noon.
+Press release for the call has been distributed.
 Prior Roadside Chats are available on YouTube at Central Florida Byways channel.

-District Workshop – The District 5 Scenic Byway Workshop will be held virtually this year over a number of days with 2 hour sessions per day.
+District Workshop – The District 5 Scenic Byway Workshop will be held virtually this year over a number of days with 2-hour sessions per day.
+First session is scheduled for June 12th starting at 11 a.m.

 New Business – A question was asked about the status of the National Scenic Byways Grant Program.
 It was noted that the legislation is waiting to be signed and the information about the program to be provided.